slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

   - The individual FASTA files are named using the sequence headers.

 Overall, this script is useful for splitting multi-FASTA files into separate FASTA files, making it easier to work with individual sequences.
 Each sequence is saved as its own file within a subdirectory named after the original multi-FASTA file.
 This script is especially handy when you need to process or analyze sequences individually.

+7. **```move_files.sh```**

+This Bash script is designed to move a specified number of files from multiple source folders into a single destination folder while generating unique filenames for each file.
+Here's an explanation of how the script works:

+* Source and Destination Directories:

+  - source_folder_parent: Specifies the parent directory containing the 241 source folders.
+Replace this with the actual path to your source folders.
+destination_folder: Specifies the path to the destination folder where the selected files will be moved.
+If this folder doesn't exist, the script creates it using mkdir -p.

+* Counter Initialization:

+  - count: This variable is used to keep track of the number of files moved.
+It starts at 0 and will be incremented as files are moved.

+* Main Loop:

+  - The script uses a nested for loop to iterate through each source folder within source_folder_parent.

+* Nested Loop for Files:

+ - Within each source folder, another loop iterates through each file.

+* Generating Unique Names:

+  - For each file in the source folder, the script generates a unique name for the file in the destination folder. unique_name is constructed by combining the source folder's name (obtained using ${folder##*/}) with the base name of the file ($(basename "$file")).

+* Moving Files:

+  - The script then uses the mv command to move the file from the source folder to the destination folder with the generated unique name.

+* Incrementing the Counter:

+  - After moving a file, the count variable is incremented.

+* Break Condition:

+  - There's a condition inside the nested loop that checks if count has reached a specific value (in this case, 16695).
+If this condition is met, it breaks out of both loops using break 2, effectively ending the process of moving files.

+* Completion Message:

+  - After all the files have been moved or the loop is broken, the script prints a message indicating the number of files successfully moved to the destination folder.

+In summary, this script is useful for batch moving a specified number of files from multiple source folders into a single destination folder while ensuring that the filenames remain unique.
+It's handy when you want to consolidate a specific number of files from various sources into a centralized location.